 A ballot shall list the nominees for the primary election of each of the following:

-a list of at least three nominees for the position of Faculty Chair;
+a list of at least three nominees for the position ofSenate Chair-Elect;

-a list of nominees for the position of campus-wide representatives on the Faculty Senate.
+a list of nominees for the position of At-Large representatives on the Faculty Senate.
 The number of individuals on the list shall be at least 25% more than the number of vacancies;

 a list of nominees for the Committee on Appointment, Promotion and Tenure.
 The number of individuals on the list shall be at least twice the number of members of the Committee on Tenure to be elected.
 Each list shall include all nominees nominated either by the Committee or by valid petition.